Kotlin/kotlin-spec/src/kotlin.core/statements.md

 :::

 A *code block* is a sequence of zero or more statements between curly braces separated by newlines or/and semicolons.
-Evaluating a code block means evaluating all its statements in the order they are given inside of it.
+Evaluating a code block means evaluating all its statements in the order they appear inside of it.

-> Note: Unlike some other languages, Kotlin does **not** support code blocks as statements; a curly-braces code block in a statement position is, in fact, a [lambda literal][Lambda literals].
+> Note: Kotlin does **not** support code blocks as statements; a curly-braces code block in a statement position is, in fact, a [lambda literal][Lambda literals].

 A *last expression* of a code block is the last statement in it (if any) if and only if this statement is also an expression.
 The last expressions are important when defining functions and control structure expressions.